10 Solutions to fix App Crashes and Keep Apps Running: For Apple iPhone, Samsung Galaxy, LG, Lenovo and Sony Xperia smartphones

 Poor Network Management, and easy Crash fix

-Due to the nature of their job, most developers have access to a fast internet connection.
-But this can be a problem in the planning process; a common mistake developers make is assuming that we all live in a 20mbs utopia.
+Due to the nature of our job, most developers have access to a fast internet connection.
+But this can lead to false expectations of typical user conditions; a common mistake developers make is assuming that we all live in a 20 Mbps utopia.

-The fact is that a significant number of your users will have a far slower connection, and they’ll need that connection for all manner of things, from retweeting memes about Donald Trump to finding out what time their country is playing in the World Cup.
-If you forget this then you expose your app to crashes, as a high dependency on network resources combined with slow internet access can significantly reduce the responsiveness of an app.
-This in turn leads to poor performance, instability and some unfortunate down-time.
+By falling into this trap, you’re opening the door to crashes.
+A significant number of your users will have a far slower connection, and they’ll need that connection for all kind of things, from retweeting memes about Donald Trump to finding out what time their country is playing in the World Cup.
+A high dependency on network resources combined with slow internet access can significantly reduce the responsiveness of an app, which in turn leads to poor performance, instability and some unfortunate down-time.

 How to Fix